Graduate Courses in Psychology (PSY)

-6321 Individual Intellectual Assessment (3-0).
-A study of standardized individual measures of intelligence.
-While primary emphasis is placed on the administration, scoring and interpretation of the Wechsler scales of intelligence, students will be exposed to several other measures of intelligence and related abilities in adults, adolescents and children.
+6321 Assessment of Intelligence and Achievement (3-0).
+A study of standardized individual measures of intelligence and achievement.
+While primary emphasis is placed on the administration, scoring and interpretation of the Wechsler scales of intelligence and achievement, students will be exposed to several other measures of intelligence and achievement for adults, adolescents and children.
 Clinical interviewing and report writing are also emphasized.

-6323 Counseling Theories (3-0).
+6323 Theories of Counseling and Psychotherapy (3-0).
 Exploration of the major theories of individual and group counseling and psychotherapy.
 The empirical support for common therapeutic factors will also be examined.
 The focus will be on gaining an understanding of the principles of each theory and evaluating empirical support for each perspective.

-6324 Group Counseling (3-0).
+6324 Group Psychotherapy (3-0).
 Review of the major theories and techniques of group counseling.
 Pre-practicum application of selected group counseling methods.

-6325 Counseling Methods and Techniques (3-0).
+6325 Counseling and Psychotherapy Methods and Techniques (3-0).
 Knowledge and application of conceptual and practical skills needed for individual and group counseling.
 Emphasis is placed on working within an evidence-based treatment model of selecting and applying interventions.
 Designed to prepare students for practicum.

-6326 Counseling with Minorities (3-0).
+6326 Multicultural Counseling and Psychology (3-0).
 A descriptive and comparative analysis of classical counseling theories as they apply to ethnic and cultural diversity.
 An exploration of nontraditional counseling techniques for individuals of different racial, cultural, or socioeconomic status.

 6327 Therapy With Children and Adolescents (3-0).
 A study of clinical interventions which integrates multicultural and relational approaches in therapy with children and adolescents.
 Emphasis is placed on translating conceptualizations of client’s problems into specific treatment plans and interventions.
 The course examines various disorders including depression, anxiety, attention deficit/hyperactivity, eating disorders, and conduct disorders.

-6328 Ethics and Law in the Counseling Profession (3-0).
+6328 Ethics and Law in the Counseling Psychology (3-0).
 This course will examine ethics and the law for the licensed professional counselor.
 Particular areas of focus will include current board rule, records management, business and family law, criminal law, competency, adult and child protective services, expert testimony, and courtroom decorum.
 In addition, legal aspects of evaluation, consultation, professional recommendations, fiduciary relationships, and liability will be examined.